-Section 9-1005 Bond (Amended on May 11, 2004)
+Section 9-1005 Bond (Amended 02/11/14)

-In order to defray the costs, a fee of \$100.00 shall be paid by each applicant or person aggrieved of affected by any decision of the Planning Commission who files a notice of appeal of the Board of Appeals, which includes, but is not limited to, special exceptions including flood plain, variances including flood plain, and continuations of non-conforming use.
+In order to defray the costs, a fee of \$100.00 shall be paid by each applicant or person who files a notice of appeal to the Board of Appeals, which includes, but is not limited to, special exceptions including flood plain, variances including flood plain, and continuations of non-conforming use.
 Such fee will go in the general revenue fund and will not be refunded.

-Section 9-1006 Appeals to the Board of Appeals (Amended 09-09-03)
+Section 9-1006 Appeals to the Board of Appeals (Amended 02/11/14)